 We have operated primarily in the United States.
 Accordingly, we have not had any significant exposure to foreign currency rate fluctuations.

 Item 8.
 Financial Statements and Supplementary Data

-Our annual consolidated financial statements are included in Item 15 of this report.
+Our annual consolidated financial statements are included in Part IV, Item 15 of this 10-K.

 Item 9.
 Changes in and Disagreements with Accountants on Accounting and Financial Disclosure